rweigel/phys260/Kirchhoffs_Laws/Kirchhoffs_Laws.md

    \vspace{3em}
    \fi

-5. For the first circuit considered above, if you remove the bottom resistor and replace the top resistor with a resistor with resistance $2R$, the following circuit results.
+5. For the circuit in part 1., if you replace the bottom resistor with a wire and replace the top resistor with a resistor with resistance $2R$, the following circuit results.
 What is the current $I$ for this circuit?

    <img src="figures/Single_Loop_Equiv.svg" height="130px">